Property Finance: the state of the market – 2007 to 2017

-Pre-2008 it is fair to say the development funding market was highly competitive with a wide range of lenders, including the High Street banks, chasing a finite number of transactions resulting in highly leveraged debt deals on arguably senior debt pricing, David Rainford, property finance director of Cowgill Holloway writes.
+It is fair to say that pre-2008 the development funding market was highly competitive with a wide range of lenders (including the high street banks) chasing a finite number of transactions resulting in highly leveraged debt deals on arguably senior debt pricing.

-While appetite for residential development funding is firmly back on the table the landscape has changed with reduced High Street lending market and the risk-reward equation having been rebalanced on the developer’s shoulders.
-The bridging lenders who filled the void immediately following the crash remain as active as ever with quick decisions enabling developers to take advantage of opportunities albeit the funding market is now populated by a myriad of specialist lenders providing funds across the capital stack from stretch senior to mezzanine and joint venture finance.
+While appetite for residential development funding is firmly back on the table, the landscape has changed.
+High street bank’s offering remains limited, and the risk / reward equation has been rebalanced.
+The bridging lenders who filled the void immediately following the crash remain as active as ever, with quick decisions enabling developers to take advantage of opportunities.
+Albeit the funding market is now populated by a myriad of specialist lenders providing funds across the capital stack from stretch senior (high loan to cost debt from a single lender) to mezzanine and joint venture finance.

-Not surprisingly many of the Southern funders still prefer transactions in London and the Home Counties but certainly over the past 18 months there has been a shift in appetite further North and pricing has become more competitive helped by the growth of peer-to-peer funded platforms and government funding options such as the Greater Manchester Combined Authority Housing Investment Fund.
+Not surprisingly many of the Southern-based funders still have a preference for transactions in London and the Home Counties, but over the past 12 / 18 months there has been a shift in appetite further North, leading to more competitive pricing – helped by the growth of Peer to Peer funded platforms and government funding options such as the Greater Manchester Combined Authority Housing Investment Fund.

-Loan to cost funding at 80-90% is now widely available for the right schemes and right developers with margins starting at around 6.5% and rising to c10% a year.
-At the other end of the spectrum fully funded JV options will typically require profit shares of between 40-50%, dependant on scheme profitability, albeit the benefits to a developer’s return on capital and ability to accelerate build programmes or capitalise on other opportunities are clear.
+Loan to cost funding at 80-90% is now widely available for the right schemes / developers with margins starting at around 6.5% and rising up to c10%pa.
+At the other end of the spectrum, fully funded JV options will typically require profit shares of between 40-50% (dependent on scheme profitability) which can have the attraction of making cash work harder, the ability to accelerate, build programmes or capitalise on other opportunities.

 This article is for general guidance only.
 It provides an outline, and may not include points which are important to your situation.
 You should not depend on this blog without taking advice based on the full facts of your case.
 The information given was correct at the time of publication.